ptsefton/chordprobook/README.md

                         PDF
   -b, --book-file       First file contains a list of files, each line
-                        optionally followed by a transposition (+|-)\d\d? eg to transpose up one tone: song-file.cho +2 -s SETLIST, --setlist SETLIST
+                        optionally followed by a transposition (+|-)\d\d? eg to transpose up one tone: song-file.cho +2, you can also add a title line: {title: Title of book}
+  -s SETLIST, --setlist SETLIST
                         Use a setlist file to filter the book, one song per line and keep facing pages together.
-Setlist lines can be one or more words from the song title --title TITLE         Title to use for the book
+Setlist lines can be one or more words from the song title , you can also add a setlist line: {title: Title of setlist}
+  --title TITLE         Title to use for the book, if there is no title in a
+                        book file or setlist file
 ```